Li-Tian/neo/Documentation/articles/consensus/consensus_protocol.md

    2. If the block signature has collected already, then ignore.

    3. Check the signature is correct.
-If not, then ingore, else collect.
+If not, then ingore, else reserve.

    4. If there are at least `N+f` signatures, then publish the new full block.